redhat-developer/che-vertx-server/README.md

 # Vert.x server for che-starter performance testing
-Vert.x server runs on localhost:33333
+Vert.x server runs by default on `localhost:33333`

 ## How to run
 - build project `mvn clean package`